fbpx

 We use this little hack to find restaurants along our road trips that we probably never would find otherwise.

-Helpful Hint: One thing to keep in mind is you shouldn’t think of these pins as written in stone.
+Helpful Tip: One thing to keep in mind is you shouldn’t think of these pins as written in stone.
 Instead, they should just serve as a suggestion.
 So if you’re on the road and you’re getting hangry (been there!), you can look at the pins on your map to easily see good eating options.
 And you’ll know that 1 mile past this McDonalds, is a cafe that’s a local hotspot!

-4. Create your itinerary
+4. Create your perfect road trip itinerary

 Road Trip Planner Tips